APHA-AMR-VIR/APHASeqFinder/README.md

 #EFSA antimicrobial panel dictionary.
 Thi spipeline includes several versions at /soft_path/EFSA_panel
 efsa_dict="/home/javi/APHASeqFinder/EFSA_panel/EFSA_antimcriobial_panel_dictionary_191219.csv"

+#fastas_folder.
+If the assemblies for the samples have already been done, specify the path where they are.
+If fasta_folder is leave it equal to "" seqfinder will run spades
+fastas_folder=""
+#fastas_folder="/home/javi/WGS_Results/Project_1/fastas"

+#spades_folder.
+If fastas_folder="", then you need to specified where the spades assembler folder is.
+Seqfinder have a version in the third_party_software, so no need to modify this unless you prefer a different version of spades.
+spades_path="/home/javi/APHASeqFinder/third_party_software/spades/assembler"

+#
+#
+#

 You can save the new arguments with a different file name.
 For example: "/my/path/to/my_arguments_file_for_my_new_run.args"